fuglede/linearassignment/README.md

 Here, most of the computational time is spent on initialization and setting up a useful solution prior to searching for shortest augmenting paths, where in the method at hand, all initialization is skipped, and we jump straight to augmentation.

-Our algorithm is ported from the C++ implementation in [`scipy.optimize`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linear_sum_assignment.html).
+Our algorithm for this method is ported from the C++ implementation in [`scipy.optimize`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linear_sum_assignment.html).

+Another method based on the pseudoflow approach to solving minimum cost flow problems.
+This is closely based on Section 4.6.4 of Assignment Problems, which in turn is based on the cost-scaling assignment (CSA) approach of

+    A.V.
+Goldberg and R. Kennedy.
+    An efficient cost scaling algorithm for the assignment problem.
+    Math.
+Program., 71:153–177, 1995

 ## Installation